Education Loan Takeover: Process, Benefits & Eligibility

 3. Tax Benefits Continue (Section 80E)

-Interest paid on the new loan remains fully deductible for up to eight assessment years.
+Interest paid on the new loan remains fully deductible under Section 80E for up to eight assessment years.
+This benefit is available for Indian borrowers paying interest on an education loan taken from an approved financial institution in India.

 4. Switch from Unsecured to Secured Loan

-Moving from an unsecured to a collateral-backed loan typically lowers the rate by 1–3%.
+Moving from an unsecured to a collateral-backed loan typically lowers the rate by 1–3% (as of 2025-26; subject to change).

 Options like step-up EMIs or extended tenure let you match payments to your income pattern.